 The duration of the alternative assignment shall be as provided in applicable Board policy, code of conduct, or other alternative program standards adopted by the District or as decided by the team and approved by the Superintendent/designee.

+Attainment of a High School Equivalency Diploma

+Students enrolled in a District-operated alternative education program shall be eligible to seek attainment of a High School Equivalency Diploma if the student:

+Is at least seventeen (17) years of age;

+Is not on track to graduate*; and

+Has previously attained a passing score on an official readiness test for a High School Equivalency Diploma.

 STUDENTS BI09.4341